richardtallent/vue-scrolling-table/README.md

 ### deadAreaColor
 This is a **string** value.
 The default is `#CCC`.
-This is the color used for the "dead area" within any scrolling table that isn't used for the thead/tbody contents.
+This is the color used for the "dead area" within any scrolling table that isn't used for the table contents.
 This dead area is possible because the table fits its parent container, but the rows or columns may not fill the entire space.
 This property accepts any legal CSS color expression (triplets, `rgb()`, etc.).